martinpoljak/rb.rotate/README.md

 `rotate.yaml` file,
 3. change paths in `rotate.yaml` file to directories appropriate for your platfom,
-4. [report back][1] to the project output of `rb.rotate sysname` command and appropriate configuration locations for including in next release.
+4. [report back][1] to the project output of the `rb.rotate sysname` command and appropriate configuration locations for including them in next release.

 Status